jcc117/OcarinaProgrammingLanguage/README.md

 # Features for Ocarina
 	*Built-in Debugger within the Interpreter*
 	*Handling of Integers and Floats of Any Size*
-	*Heavy use of keywords to promote readability* *Strictly Typed, but also supports var types (similar to C#)* *Public and Private Classes and Subroutines*
+	*Heavy use of keywords to promote readability with the option to use traditional operators* *Strictly Typed, but also supports var types (similar to C#)* *Public and Private Classes and Subroutines*
 	*Variable Names, Class Names, and Subroutine Names which can include "?"*